Icinga/icinga-powershell-framework/README.md

 Contributing
 ------------

-The Icinga 2 PowerShell module is an Open Source project and lives from your contributions.
+The Icinga Windows Module is an Open Source project and lives from your contributions.
 No matter whether these are feature requests, issues, translations, documentation or code.

 * Please check whether a related issue alredy exists on our [Issue Tracker](https://github.com/LordHepipud/icinga-module-windows/issues)
 * Send a [Pull Request](https://github.com/LordHepipud/icinga-module-windows/pulls)